 Behavior Training Classes

-In the behavior training course you will learn how to properly train your dog or puppy to obey basic commands, like heel, sit, down, come, and stay.
+In the STAR behavior training course, you will learn how to properly train your dog or puppy to obey basic commands, like heel, sit, down, come, and stay.
 Additionally, you will learn how to use these commands in daily situations so that you have better control over your dog.
 You’ll learn to teach your dog to be calmer and more manageable and to solve problems, like jumping up, running off, destroying property and pulling.

-The methods taught in the FUNdamental behavior training course are designed to modify your dog's behavior through the use of positive reinforcement.
+The methods taught in the STAR behavior training course are designed to modify your dog's behavior through the use of positive reinforcement.
 You will learn how to effectively communicate with your dog and how to motivate him to please you by tapping into his natural desires to play and obtain affection, praise and rewards.
 Above all, these training methods are FUN for you as well as your dog and more effective than those relying on correction or intimidation.